teachingaway/teachingaway.github.io/_posts/2014-06-02-nautilus-v-biosig-decision.md

     2. The platform of claim 1, further comprising, a robust experience for A/B testing curated moonshots.

+Here's the [actual claim](https://www.google.com/patents/US5337753) at issue in this case:

+    1. A heart rate monitor for use by a user in association with exercise apparatus and/or exercise procedures, comprising;

+      an elongate member;

+      electronic circuitry including a difference
+      amplifier having a first input terminal of a first polarity and a second input terminal
+      of a second polarity opposite to said first polarity;

+      said elongate member comprising a first half and a second half;

+      a first live electrode and a first common electrode mounted on said first half in
+      **spaced relationship** with each other;

+      a second live electrode and a second common electrode mounted on said second half in
+      spaced relationship with each other;

+      [and so on for 350 more words]

 Its not supposed to be this way.
 The Patent Statute requires claims "particularly pointing out and distinctly claiming" the subject matter of the invention.
 35 U.S.C. § 112(b).
 A claim that fails to "particularly" and "distinctly" identify the invention is "indefinite" and therefore invalid.